10 reasons to vacation at Gulf State Park in Alabama

 - Share your experience at Geocaching.com.

 I’m fairly new to geocaching, and caught the bug after seeing my friends’ posts on Facebook as they explored all sorts of neat outdoor places.
-I
+Geocaching for kids is a great way to inspire excitement about the great outdoors.

-3. Beach bike rentals at Gulf State Park
+Beach bike sharing at Gulf State Park

 My brother is an avid bicyclist — he always has been.
 Me, not so much.
 I am always afraid that I’ll hit a rock and go flying over the handlebars.
 It’s an irrational fear, I know, and one I’m trying to overcome.

-I think it helps that Beach Bike Rentals (located next to the Rosemary Trail entrance to Gulf State Park) was involved.
+Families can also rent bikes for their whole vacation at Beach Bike Rentals (located next to the Rosemary Trail entrance to Gulf State Park), too.
+The staff there is super-friendly.

+I got my bike from them.
 They took the time to explain all the bike’s features to me and adjusted my seat to the perfect height.
 They go over every bike after each ride to ensure they are clean and in pristine riding condition.
 Every rental includes bike, helmet, basket, bell and lock — and a trail map, of course.
 If you ask, they’ll help you plan a route that meets your interests.

 Added bonus: Wherever you stay in Gulf Shores and Orange Beach, they deliver!

-4. Gulf State Park Pier
+Gulf State Park Pier

 I am not a fisherman.
 Nor am I a fisherwoman.
-But, my daughter is — and she would love to spend a day at the Gulf State Park Pier.
+But, my daughter is, and she would love to spend a day at the Gulf State Park Pier.

 And, it’s not just for fishermen.